Food 4 Farmers receives 10,000 Grant From

-We’re excited to announce that we’re working with Philz Coffee to build lasting food security for thousands of coffee-farming families throughout Central and South America.
+Philz Coffee, Food 4 Farmers Partner for Food Security We’re excited work with Philz Coffee on building lasting food security for thousands of coffee-farming families throughout Central and South America.
 Stay tuned for updates about our work together!

 Food 4 Farmers featured in Specialty Coffee Association’s Blueprint to End Hunger

 He writes, “Knowing that two out of every three coffee farmer families do not have enough to eat throughout the year should be shocking to all of us involved in the coffee industry.
 So, what can we do about it?”
 Seasonal hunger is a major concern throughout Latin America, even with direct trade, fair trade, and other certification models.
 While these programs have generated important benefits and continue to evolve, this still has not solved the problem.
 This SCAA publication gives a generous nod to Food 4 Farmers’ efforts to build thriving small business ventures — such as beekeeping — that can add much-needed income, diversified livelihoods, and stronger local food systems to rural communities in Latin America.